-\begin{proof} We will show this assertion for $C_\infty$, the proof for $D_\infty$ is essentially the same.
+\begin{proof} We will show this assertion for $C_\infty$; the proof for $D_\infty$ is essentially the same.
 We proceed by contradiction: let $f$ be a non-identity coinductively invertible $k$-arrow of $C_\infty$.
-As $f$ is not an identity there should be at least one $k$-generator $g$ appearing in its decomposition.
-As $C_\infty$ is a polygraph one can apply the previous lemma and obtain a sequence $(g_m)_{m\in \mathbb{N}}$ of generators of $C_\infty$.
-Eventually shifting the sequence one can freely assume that $g_0$ is of dimension $>1$.
-The generators of $C_\infty$ are obtained by gluing the generators of $P_n$ for all $n$ at the unique generator of $\Db_1$, so this $g_0$ will have to be in one of the $P_n$, it then follows by induction that all the $g_m$ are in the same $P_n$, but this leads to a contradiction as the dimension of the generator of $P_n$ is bounded above. \end{proof}
+As $f$ is not an identity, there must be at least one $k$-generator $g$ appearing in its decomposition.
+Since $C_\infty$ is a polygraph, one can apply \cref{lemma:technical lemma} to obtain a sequence $(g_m)_{m \in \mathbb{N}}$ of generators of $C_\infty$.
+Eventually shifting the sequence, one can freely assume that $g_0$ is of dimension strictly greater than $1$.
+The generators of $C_\infty$ are obtained by gluing the generators of $P_n$ for all $n$ at the unique generator of $\Db_1$, so this $g_0$ must be in one of the $P_n$.
+It then follows by induction that all the $g_m$ are in the same $P_n$, but this leads to a contradiction as the dimension of the generators of $P_n$ is bounded above. \end{proof}